What is PBIS?

 What does PBIS look like at GCMS?

 PBIS establishes common routines and uniform language that is used throughout the building.
 This allows students to know what is expected of them no matter the area of the building they are in or who the teacher is.
-Each space in our school has posted expectations in the form of a matrix that outlines the 3E's.
+Each space in our school has posted expectations in the form of a matrix that outlines ROAR.

 PBIS Tier 2